itchyny/lightline.vim/README.md

 2. Install with `:NeoBundleInstall`.

 ## Configuration tutorial
-In default, the statusline looks like:
+By default, the statusline looks like:
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/1.png)

 If you use the wombat colorscheme, add the following settings to your `.vimrc` (or \_vimrc on Windows):